kneehit/Cats-and-Dogs/Image_Recognition_Using_R.md

 Image Recognition Using R
 ================

-Loading required libraries and the dataset.
+Loading required libraries and the dataset. <br> a

 ``` r
 library(imager)